d-markey/squadron/README.md

 a local, in-memory cache at worker level.
 Each worker would have their own cache, making expiration and update propagation difficult to implement.

-As a workaround, it is possible to implement a cache worker as a Singleton (no pooling) and to share the worker's `Channel` across other workers (`Channel` objects can be sent across platform workers via the `serialize()` method).
+Such a cache can however be implemented as a Singleton, communicating with other workers by sharing its `Channel` property (`Channel` objects can be sent across platform workers via the `serialize()` method).

 An example is provided in `cache_worker.dart`.
 To access the cache API seamlessly, an abstract class is first
 defined: